EPCCed/archer2-intro-package/_episodes/03-software-env.md

 {: .output}

-You can see that the default `gromacs` module (`gromacs/2021.3`) has been loaded (loading this module has also swapped some other modules to math the environment that was used to compile GROMACS, it has swapped the Cray compilers for the Gnu compilers and updated the versions of some other modules).
+You can see that the default `gromacs` module (`gromacs/2021.3`) has been loaded (loading this module has also swapped some other modules to match the environment that was used to compile GROMACS, it has swapped the Cray compilers for the Gnu compilers and updated the versions of some other modules).